dsilverio123/AWSEsp8266/README.md

 ## Contributing

 Contributions to this repository are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.
 Let's work together to enhance this project and make it even better.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code provided here for your own projects.
-However, please note that any modifications or additions made to the original codebase should be appropriately